syncfusion-content/maui-docs/MAUI/ListView/layouts.md

 # Layouts in .NET MAUI ListView (SfListView)

-The `SfListView` supports different layouts such as linear layout and grid layout.
-The `SfListView.ItemsLayout` property is used to define the layout.
+The `SfListView` supports different layouts such as linear and grid layouts.
+The [SfListView.ItemsLayout](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemsLayout) property is used to define the layout.

 ## Linear Layout

-Linear layout arrange items in a single column.
-Initialize the `LinearLayout`, and assign it to the `SfListView.ItemsLayout` property to load the `SfListView` in linear layout.
+Items in a single column are arranged in a linear layout arrange.
+Initialize the [LinearLayout](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.LinearLayout.html), and assign it to the [SfListView.ItemsLayout](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemsLayout) property to load the `SfListView` in linear layout.
 It is the default layout.

 {% tabs %}
 {% highlight xaml %}